SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 The elements of the phrase are: *hunger*

-Hunger is still used in phrases in this approach (`ending hunger`, `world hunger`) to prevent finding results that are mostly medical/physiological. `feast and famine` refers to bioreactors/selective pressure in microbial cultures (not relevant), and is used in a double NOT to avoid losing relevant results. `Underfeeding` and `starvation` removed as seem to be used mostly in a medical/physiology context, rather than related to food security/supply.
+Hunger is used in phrases in this approach (`ending hunger`, `world hunger`) to prevent finding results that are mostly medical/physiological. `feast and famine` refers to bioreactors/selective pressure in microbial cultures (not relevant), and is used in a double NOT to avoid losing relevant results. `Underfeeding` and `starvation` removed as seem to be used mostly in a medical/physiology context, rather than related to food security/supply.

 ```Ceylon =
 TS=